Paule Baudouin

-Paule Baudouin (born 25 October 1984) is a French handball player, playing for the French club Fleury Loiret HB and for the French national team.
+Paule Baudouin (born 25 October 1984) is a French former handball player, who played for the French national team.
 She was born in Saint Denis.

 She made her debut on the French national team in 2004.
 She competed at the 2006 European Championship in Sweden, where the French team placed third and at the 2008 Summer Olympics in Beijing, where the French team finished fifth, and at the 2012 Summer Olympics in London where the team finished fifth again.